The Mask of Zorro: Development

 In October 1992, TriStar Pictures and Steven Spielberg's Amblin Entertainment were planning to start production on Zorro the following year, and hired Joel Gross to rewrite the script after they were impressed with his adaptation of The Three Musketeers.
 At the time, Spielberg was producing Zorro with the potential to direct.
 Gross completed his rewrite in March 1993, and TriStar entered pre-production, creating early promotion for the film that same month at the ShoWest trade show.
 By December 1993, Branko Lustig was producing the film with Spielberg, and Mikael Salomon was attached as director.
 In August 1994, Sean Connery was cast as Don Diego de la Vega, while Salomon stated that the rest of the major cast would be Hispanic or Latino.
 The first chosen for the role of Zorro in his young version was Andy García, a fashionable Latin actor at the time.
-Colombian singer Shakira was also initially considered to play Elena but turned it down due to her limited acting experience (despite having co-starred in the Colombian TV series El Oasis) and poor English skills at the time.
+The role of Zorro was offered to Tom Cruise, but he declined as he felt it was not a good idea.
+Colombian singer Shakira was also initially considered to play Elena but turned it down due to her limited acting experience (despite having co-starred in the Colombian television series El Oasis) and her own poor English skills at the time.
 Pre-production proceeded even further in August when Salomon compiled test footage for a planned April 1995 start date.
+Viggo Mortensen read for a role as a sheriff.

 Connery and Salomon eventually dropped out, and in September 1995, Robert Rodriguez, fresh off the success of Desperado, signed to direct with Antonio Banderas, who had also starred in Desperado, playing the title role.
 TriStar and Amblin had been surprised by Rodriguez's low-budget filming techniques for his action films, El Mariachi and Desperado, and shifted away from their initial plans with Salomon to make a big-budget version of Zorro.
 Spielberg had hoped Rodriguez would start filming in January 1996 for a Christmas release date, but the start date was pushed back to July.
 The release date was later moved to Easter 1997.
 Rodriguez pulled out of the film in June 1996 over difficulties coming to terms with TriStar on the budget.
-The studio projected a range of $35 million, while Rodriguez wanted $45 million.
-They both attempted to compromise when Rodriguez lowered it to $42 million, but the studio refused and set $41 million as their highest mark.
+TriStar projected a range of $35 million, while Rodriguez wanted $45 million.
+They both attempted to compromise when Rodriguez lowered it to $42 million, but TriStar refused and set $41 million as their highest mark.
 Banderas remained with the production, and Martin Campbell signed on later that month, turning down the chance to direct Tomorrow Never Dies.
 The finished screenplay would be written by John Eskow, Ted Elliott and Terry Rossio, based on a story by Elliott, Rossio, and Randall Jahnson.